Zensey/go-archetype-project/README.md

 2. Lost requests must decrease user balance.
 Each request (with the same transaction id) must be processed only once.

-The decision regarding database architecture and table structure is made by you.
+The decision regarding database architecture and table structure is up to you.

-You should know that account balance can't be in a negative value.
+You should know that account balance can't be a negative value.
-The application must be competitive ability.
+The application must be competitive ability [? handle concurrent requests].

 2. Post-processing
 Every N minutes 10 latest odd records must be canceled and balance should be corrected.